IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

 # 🏗️ Building the Infrastructure with Terraform Modules

 Now that the environment is set up, you will build the hub-and-spoke infrastructure step-by-step.
-You will add blocks of Terraform code to your `main.tf` file to provision the necessary resources.
+You will add blocks of Terraform code to the appropriate files to provision the necessary resources.
+Remember that you have the following files to work with:

+- `main.tf` - For resource and module definitions
+- `outputs.tf` - For output values
+- `variables.tf` - For variable declarations (already set up in the previous step)
+- `providers.tf` - For provider configuration (already set up in the previous step)
+- `version.tf` - For Terraform version constraints (already set up in the previous step)
+- `terraform.tfvars` - For variable values (will remain empty as we're using environment variables)

 ## What are `terraform-ibm-modules`?